History of Metallica in Timeline

 September 2, 2008: Death Magnetic Leaks Online

-On September 2, 2008, a record store in France began selling copies of Death Magnetic before its official release date, leading to the album being available on peer-to-peer clients.
+On September 2, 2008, copies of Death Magnetic began selling in a French record store nearly two weeks before its scheduled release, resulting in the album being made available on peer-to-peer clients.

-September 10, 2008: Early Release of Death Magnetic in the UK
+September 10, 2008: Official Release of Death Magnetic in the UK

 September 12, 2008: Scheduled Release of Death Magnetic

-November 2008: End of Warner Bros.
-Record Deal
+November 2008: End of Metallica's Record Deal with Warner Bros.

 In November 2008, Metallica's record deal with Warner Bros. ended, and the band considered releasing its next album through the internet.

-January 14, 2009: Induction into the Rock and Roll Hall of Fame
+January 14, 2009: Metallica's Induction into the Rock and Roll Hall of Fame Announced

-April 4, 2009: Rock and Roll Hall of Fame Induction
+April 4, 2009: Metallica Inducted into the Rock and Roll Hall of Fame

-On April 4, 2009, Metallica was inducted into the Rock and Roll Hall of Fame.
-Jason Newsted and Robert Trujillo performed with the band.
-Ray Burton accepted the honor on behalf of Cliff Burton.
+On April 4, 2009, Metallica was inducted into the Rock and Roll Hall of Fame, with former bassist Jason Newsted performing with the band at the ceremony.

-In a June 2009 interview, Ulrich mentioned that Metallica planned to continue touring until August 2010 and had no immediate plans for a tenth album, but expressed interest in collaborating with Rick Rubin again.
+In a June 2009 interview, Lars Ulrich mentioned that Metallica was planning to continue touring until August 2010 and intended to collaborate with producer Rick Rubin again for their next album.

-In 2009, Jason Newsted was inducted into the Hall of Fame as a member of Metallica, despite his animosity surrounding his decision to leave the band.
+In 2009, Jason Newsted was inducted into the hall of fame as a member of Metallica, despite the animosity surrounding his departure.

-In 2009, Metallica collaborated with the game's developers to make Guitar Hero: Metallica, which included a number of Metallica's songs.
+In 2009, Metallica collaborated with the developers of Guitar Hero to create Guitar Hero: Metallica, which featured many of Metallica's songs.

-In 2009, Metallica filmed the footage that would later be used in the "Quebec Magnetic" DVD, released in December 2012.
+In 2009, Metallica performed shows in Quebec, the footage of which was used for the 'Quebec Magnetic' DVD released in December 2012.

 2009: Induction into Rock and Roll Hall of Fame

-In 2009, Metallica was inducted into the Rock and Roll Hall of Fame, recognizing their significant contribution to music.
+In 2009, Metallica was inducted into the Rock and Roll Hall of Fame, marking a significant milestone in their career.

 On June 16, 2010, Metallica, Slayer, Megadeth, and Anthrax performed on the same bill for the first time at Warsaw Babice Airport, Poland, as part of the Sonisphere Festival series.

-June 22, 2010: Sonisphere Festival in Sofia Broadcast to Cinemas
+June 22, 2010: The Big Four Performance in Sofia Broadcast to Cinemas

-On June 22, 2010, the Sonisphere Festival show in Sofia, Bulgaria, featuring Metallica, Slayer, Megadeth and Anthrax, was broadcast via satellite to cinemas.
+The show in Sofia, Bulgaria, on June 22, 2010, featuring Metallica, Slayer, Megadeth, and Anthrax, was broadcast via satellite to cinemas.

 On June 26, 2010, Metallica, Slayer, Megadeth, and Anthrax played a concert in Bucharest as part of the Sonisphere Festival.

-On June 27, 2010, Metallica, Slayer, Megadeth, and Anthrax played a concert in Istanbul as part of the Sonisphere Festival.
+On June 27, 2010, Metallica, Slayer, Megadeth, and Anthrax played a concert in Istanbul.

 June 28, 2010: Death Magnetic Certified Double Platinum